Either a Confidence Interval Covers, or It Doesn't (Or Does It?): A Model-Based View of Ex-Post Coverage Probability: 3 Infinite sequences, microstates, and coverage

 By \eqref{eq:Z-bernoulli-micro}, each $Z_i$ has the same Bernoulli$(1-\alpha)$ law under $P_\theta$, and $(Z_i)_{i\ge 1}$ are independently and identically distributed (i.i.d.).
 In particular,

 Each outcome $\omega \in \Omega$ determines an infinite \emph{microstate path}

 with $Z_i(\omega) \in \{0,1\}$ for every $i$.
-From this viewpoint, a single realized world $\omega$ contains a fully-fixed infinite sequence of intervals and coverage outcomes; the only randomness is in which index $i$ of this sequence is consulted when the procedure is run.
+From this viewpoint, a single realized world $\omega$ contains a fully-fixed infinite sequence of intervals and coverage outcomes; all of the randomness in the model lives in the draw of $\omega$ itself, which determines every element of the sequence simultaneously.
 The strong law of large numbers applied to $(Z_i)_{i\ge 1}$ yields

 so that with $P_\theta$-probability $1$, the realized microstate path has an asymptotic coverage fraction equal to the design-level $1-\alpha$.